What is Leadership?

 A leader is a person who influences, encourages, and motivates followers.
 Leaders set the vision, make followers believe in it, and direct their efforts to achieve the vision.

-The following table shortly differentiates between the managers and leaders.
+The following table briefly differentiates between the managers and leaders.

 |Makes the plan and integrates the activities.||Formulate the vision.|